skycoin/skycoin/README.md

 Skycoin
 -------

 Several emerging problems are throwing the long term survival of Bitcoin into doubt.
 Bitcoin was a proof-of-concept and an experiment.
 Satoshi never believed that it would reach as far as it has.
 Bitcoin was a seed of an idea and never intended as its final form.
-Skycoin is a coin born out of necessarily, which attempts to address many of the core challenges Bitcoin is facing.
+Skycoin is a coin which addresses the core challenges Bitcoin is facing.

 Skycoin is inspired by Bitcoin but emphasizes
 - usability